 Learn about the resources and requirements needed to effectively plan a digital project, including current project and financial management methodologies, and how to successfully lead a design and development team through a project lifecycle.

 Is the Industry Certificate: Digital Producer right for you?

 There are many jobs for Digital Producers in the creative digital space, but you need specific skills and knowledge to succeed.
-This course will help you learn how to plan and supervise a digital project through its conception, creative, and technical phases, and keep the project on time and on budget.
+This course will help you learn how to plan and supervise a digital project through its conception and creative phases and to keep the project on time and on budget.

 In the course you’ll learn about:

 - the different components that make up the digital ecosystem